-17.02.081 Harkin Slough Road Harkins Slough Road (including the proposed Highway One overpasdinterchange improvements) shall be limited to the minimum width/capacity necessary to provide for roadway, bikeway and/or pedestrian access: 1) to serve the New Millennium High School or other permitted development on the City of Watsonville Coastal Zone Area C, and/or 2) as needed to meet minimum County or Caltrans design standards.
-Any such road improvements shall be designed in tandem with the development to be served by the road improvements; Harkins Slough Road improvements not necessary to serve the permitted development to be served are prohibited.
+17.02.081 Harkin Slough Road

+Harkins Slough Road (including the proposed Highway One overpasshnterchange improvements) shall be limited to the minimum width/capacity necessary to provide for roadway, bikeway and/or pedestrian access: 1) to serve the New Millennium High School or other permitted development on the Edwards site (APN 018-281-19) City of Watsonville Coastal Zone Area C, and/or 2) as needed to meet minimum County or Caltrans design standards.
+Any such road improvements shall be designed in tandem with the development to be served by the road improvements in such a way as to minimize the linear extent of any such road improvements; Harkins Slough Road improvements not necessary to serve the permitted development to be served are prohibited.
 Any such improvements made to Harkins Slough Road pursuant to this policy shall also be consistent with County Code Section 16.32.090(c)(A)(11).
 Any amendments to this section, including revocation, require a super-majority vote of the Board of Supervisors.

+SECTION III

-SECTION III The Santa Cruz County Code is hereby amended by adding Section 16.32.090(c)(A)(11) to read as follows:
+The Santa Cruz County Code is hereby amended by adding Section 16.32.090(c)(A)(11) to read as follows:

-16.32.090(c)(A)(11) Wetlands Conditions Any Harkins Slough Road improvements that (1) expand the roadway prism outside of the existing paved area; or (2) constitute a major public works project; or (3) are necessary to serve permitted development located within City of Watsonville Coastal Zone Area C shall provide enhanced habitat connectivity: 1) for Hanson Slough, if the Hanson Slough portion of the road is improved (e.g., by replacing the existing culvert with an alternative structure, such as a box culvert, that better connects slough resources on either side of Harkins Slough Road); and 2) between the west branch of Struve Slough north of Harkins Slough Road and the Department of Fish and Game reserve south of Harkins Slough Road by replacing the culverts under Harkins Slough Road with a bridge of adequate span to provide for flood protection and habitat connectivity with regard to slough resources on either side of Harkins Slough Road, unless an alternative that is environmentally equivalent or superior to a bridge is identified.
+16.32.090(c)(A)(11) Wetlands Conditions

+Any major Harkins Slough Road improvements (e.g., improvements related to the Highway One overpass/interchange and/or development on the Edwards site - APN 018-281-19) that (1) expand the roadway prism outside of the existing paved area; or (2) constitute a major public works project; or (3) are necessary to serve permitted development located within City of Watsonville Coastal Zone Area C shall provide enhanced habitat connectivity: 1) for Hanson Slough, i the Hanson Slough portion of the road is improved (e.g., by replacing the existing culvert with an alternative structure, such as a box culvert, that better connects slough resources on either side of Harkins Slough Road); and 2) between the west branch of Struve Slough north of Harkins Slough Road and the Department of Fish and Game reserve south of Harkins Slough Road by - R replacing the culverts under Harkins Slough Road with a bridge of adequate span to provide for flood protection and habitat connectivity with regard to slough resources on either side of Harkins Slough Road is the preferred alternative, unless an alternative that is environmentally equivalent or superior to a bridge is identified.
 Fill of any portion of the west branch of Struve Slough, except for incidental public services, is prohibited.
 Any such road improvements shall include measures to protect habitat, and shall be sited and designed to minimize the amount of noise, lights, glare and activity visible and/or audible within the sloughs.
 Night lighting shall be limited to the minimum necessary to meet safety requirements and shall incorporate design features that limit the height and intensity of the lighting to the greatest extent feasible; provide shielding and reflectors to minimize on-site and off-site light spill and glare to the greatest extent feasible; avoid any direct illumination of sensitive habitat areas; and incorporate timing devices to ensure that the roadway is illuminated only during those hours necessary for school functions and never for an all night period.
-Any improvements made to Harkins Slough road pursuant to this policy shall also be consistent with County Code Section 17.02.081.
+Any major improvements made to Harkins Slough road pursuant to this policy shall also be consistent with County Code Section 17.02.081.
 Any amendments to this section, including revocation, require a super-majority vote of the Board of Supervisors.
-SECTION IV This Ordinance shall take effect upon certification by the California Coastal Commission.